Fabricio-191/docs/src/README.md

 ### About

-This module really simplifies the creation and use of databases. but sacrifices eficciency for simplicity.
+This module really simplifies the creation and use of databases.
+But sacrifices eficciency for simplicity.

 It's thinked for begginers or for projects where speed isn't vital.